Helping Members of the Community on Their Path of Recovery

 Cathy Thompson, RN, Director of Nursing

-Leigh Ann Kittle, LCSW, Clinical Services Manager-Chatham County
+Leigh Ann Kittle, LCSW, Associate Clinical Director-North

 David Williams, Supported Employment